awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 1. Choose **Save**\.

+The Windows client logs are stored in the following location:

+`%LOCALAPPDATA%\Amazon Web Services\Amazon WorkSpaces\1.0\Logs`

+The macOS client logs are stored in the following location:

+`~/Library/Logs/Amazon Web Services/Amazon WorkSpaces/1.0`

 ## Troubleshooting for Specific Issues<a name="troubleshooting-specific-issues"></a>

 The following information can help you troubleshoot specific issues with your WorkSpaces\.